Carry-on strictness by airline

 If the fare is Basic or stripped down

 Carry-on strictness is rarely isolated.
-It usually travels with worse seat flexibility and more painful add-on math.
+It often comes with seat limits, less flexibility, or more paid add-ons.

-Use this when you need the published fee rows and airline-specific bag paths after deciding strictness matters.
+Check the published carry-on fee rows and airline-specific bag paths after deciding strictness matters.

-Use this when the carry-on rule is only one part of a stripped-fare trap.
+Check this when the carry-on rule is only one part of a stripped-down fare.